ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks api-key-reset
 {: #cs_api_key_reset}

-Replace the current {{site.data.keyword.Bluemix_notm}} IAM API key in an {{site.data.keyword.Bluemix_notm}} resource group and {{site.data.keyword.containershort_notm}} region.
+Replace the current {{site.data.keyword.cloud_notm}} IAM API key in an {{site.data.keyword.cloud_notm}} resource group and {{site.data.keyword.containershort_notm}} region.
 {: shortdesc}

 This command requires the {{site.data.keyword.containerlong_notm}} admin access policy and stores the API key of the user that executes this command in the account.
-The {{site.data.keyword.Bluemix_notm}} IAM API key is required to order infrastructure from the IBM Cloud infrastructure (SoftLayer) portfolio.
+The {{site.data.keyword.cloud_notm}} IAM API key is required to order infrastructure from the IBM Cloud infrastructure (SoftLayer) portfolio.
 Once stored, the API key is used for every action in a region that requires infrastructure permissions independent of the user that executes this command.
-For more information about how {{site.data.keyword.Bluemix_notm}} IAM API keys work, see the [`ibmcloud ks api-key-info` command](#cs_api_key_info).
+For more information about how {{site.data.keyword.cloud_notm}} IAM API keys work, see the [`ibmcloud ks api-key-info` command](#cs_api_key_info).

 Before you use this command, make sure that the user who executes this command has the required [{{site.data.keyword.containerlong_notm}} and IBM Cloud infrastructure (SoftLayer) permissions](/docs/containers?topic=containers-users#users).
 Target the resource group and region that you want to set the API key for.
 {: important}